-For those who are don’t know, the suit took two 6V 7Ah nickel cadmium batteries wired in series, but we will be using sealed lead acid batteries for this project.
+For those who don’t know, the suit took two 6V 7Ah nickel cadmium batteries wired in series, but we will be using sealed lead acid batteries for this project.

 Before I get started, I wanted to say that while this isn’t a very advanced project, it does require some prior knowledge on electrical things that requires soldering.
 If you are not super familiar with these sorts of things, I would suggest finding someone who is.
 I cannot be held responsible for anything going wrong with your suit if you choose to take on this project!

 Each battery was hooked into one end of the air pack individually and wired together inside the air pack.